microsoft/Application-Insights-Workbooks/Documentation/ViewDesigner/TileConversions.md

 **Original:** search * | summarize AggregatedValue = count() by Type | order by AggregatedValue desc \
 **Updated:** search * | summarize AggregatedValue = count() by Type | order by AggregatedValue desc | render piechart

+To insert the list visualization, follow the steps [here](./CommonSteps.md#List).\
-For creating a list and enabling sparklines please reference the section on [CommonSteps](./Examples/CommonSteps.md)
+For enabling sparklines please reference the section on [customizing visualizations](./CommonSteps.md#Sparkline).\
+To scale and resize the steps, change your advanced cell settings with these [instructions](./CommonSteps.md#Advanced).

 The following is an example of how the Donut & List tile might be reinterpreted in Workbooks